 • Attention (14).

-Food can provide dopamine, and activate the reward centres in our brain.
-In someone with ADHD, dopamine-seeking behaviours are common and binge eating is one way in which this occurs.
+Food can provide dopamine and activate the reward centres in our brain.
+As a result, dopamine seeking behaviours are common in people with ADHD, and binge eating can become one way this pattern shows up.

 ALL ABOUT INTEROCEPTION